Vallereya/dragonstone/README.md

 <br>

 ## <img src="./docs/0_Index/icons/dragonstone.png" width="25"/> What is Dragonstone?
 Dragonstone is a general purpose, high-level, object-oriented programming language.
-It is both an interpreted and compiled language (*some compile targets are still a work in progress*), it's inspired by Ruby and Crystal but designed for programmer happiness, productivity, and choice.
+It is both an interpreted and compiled language, it's inspired by Ruby and Crystal but designed for programmer happiness, productivity, and choice.

+> **WARNING:** Some compile targets are still a work in progress, as of `v0.1.2` the LLVM backend has limited support, there are some minor gaps between it and the interpreter and a few edge cases.
+However all examples, excluding the stdlibs are working fine.
+Please report any you find so they can be fixed.
+In regards to the C, Crystal, and the Ruby backends these still need built out as they only create temporary artifacts for echo/strings, I haven't merged that work yet.
 <br>
 <br>